 By the way, the butterfly shown above on my forehead was actually NOT photoshopped!
 It was actually hanging out there on Father’s Day in 2013 to my total amazement.
 My friend Karl snapped this photo after I called him to let him know I was sporting a butterfly on my forehead!
-(Yes, I drove with it on my forehead briefly that day.
+(And had been for almost an hour by this point.
+Yes, I drove with it on my forehead briefly that day.
 There is a great story about how it got there of course which I will share another time.)

 It’s brings to question whether instability in the structure causes slight movement in the brain allowing the brain to rest against the pituitary gland causing dysfunction.
 Subsequently, causing hashimotos disease.